jemc/ruby-bran/README.md

 ### IO, TCPServer

 Use Bran with any pure-Ruby library or application that uses plain IO (such as TCPSocket and TCPServer).
+All blocking `read` operations on IO, `IO.select`, and `TCPServer#accept` will be patched to yield their fiber instead of blocking.

 Without any other Bran integrations, this requires manually running your own concurrent fibers of execution, scoped with a thread-local fiber manager.
 If no fiber manager is present, the methods will function as normal (without Bran).
 It's easier to use with another application-wide integration (like the Rainbows integration) that manages concurrent fibers for you.